 Impact of diuretic use on Cardiovascular Outcomes and Mortality in Patients on Maintenance Hemodialysis Who Have Residual Renal Function

-When patients start hemodialysis, they often maintain some urine output, which can be lost with time on dialysis.
-However, ongoing urine output is associated with improved cardiovascular outcomes and lower mortality, possibly due to improved control of extracellular fluid expansion, or fluid overload.
-A potential method that could control fluid overload is the use of diuretic medications to maintain urine output, but this has not been tested in a large scale randomized controlled trial.
+Hemodialysis patients often maintain some urine output, but the patients could lose this over time on dialysis.
+Ongoing urine output is associated with improved cardiovascular outcomes and lower mortality.
+This could be due to improved control of extracellular fluid expansion, or fluid overload.
+Diuretic medications could control fluid overload to maintain urine output.
+This has not been tested in a large scale randomized controlled trial.

 To address this knowledge gap, Dr. Melissa Schorr proposed a large-scale randomized controlled trial testing different doses of diuretic medications to determine the optimal dose for persons on hemodialysis to control fluid overload and maintain a urine output of 200cc or more per day.
 The trial will focus on primary outcomes of reduced adverse cardiac events and all-cause mortality.